shresthadipak/social-distance-analyzer/README.md

     import numpy as np
     from scipy.spatial import distance

-# Steps for Socail Distance Analyzer
+# Steps for Social Distance Analyzer
 ![This is an image](/images/social_distance_detector_steps.webp)

 # Results/ Output